brodeynewman/summary.ai/README.md

 ## Tradeoffs

 1. I decided to use Redis for caching since Rails has cache support nicely built in.
 Just needed a small redis instance and I was good to go.
-I ended up deploying a small instance on Runway.
+I ended up deploying a small instance on [Render](https://render.com/).

 2. I used Redis for ease since this project is a simple POC.
 I would consider using a relational database to store embeds, questions, etc if this was beyond a proof project.